ivan-svetlich/calendar-app-client/README.md

 # PLANNER - Calendar App
 This is the client's repository.
-See the [server repository](https://github.com/ivan-svetlich/CalendarAppServer).
+See the [server's repository](https://github.com/ivan-svetlich/CalendarAppServer).

 ## Table of contents
 * [General Info](#general-info)